gruvix/CRUD-Clubs/README.md

 This project follows a hexagonal architecture pattern.
 This promotes a clean separation of concerns, making the core application logic independent from external systems like the UI and database

-See the diagram below for a visual representation of the application's structure:
+See the diagram below for a visual representation of the application structure:

 ![Architecture Diagram](app_hex.png)